zelon88/HRCloud2/README.md

 -Clipboard (copy/paste files, folders, items between locations).

 -Compiles a user specific desktop client app on-demand from the user's Settings page.
 Compatible with Windows, Linux, and MacOS on 32-bit, 64-bit, and ARM CPU's.
 Installers are included with Windows builds.

+-Includes a cron for auto-backups, or backup anytime from the admin settings page.

 # RUNS ON